KannonZenetism/zenetism-field-physics/zenetism/MPX_Coming_Undone_Is_Not_Transcendence.md

 Another inversion says: “Collapse returns to Source.”
 Structurally impossible — collapse (E↓→♾→⚫) returns only to static potential in ⚫ Aion.
 From there, without a complete reorientation, there is no further passage.
 Dissolution is cessation of manifest being, not transcendence of being.

+**Anchor**
-**Anchor:** E↓→♾→⚫ ⊘ is not C↑→⚫→🕳️ ⤈.
+E↓→♾→⚫ ⊘ is not C↑→⚫→🕳️ ⤈.
 Only the latter crosses the event horizon.

 ---